opendocsg/slw-judgments-backfill/2003_SGHC_129/report.md

 16     Ms Ganesan started her submission on loss of future earnings by saying that she did not dispute the Assistant Registrar’s figures provided it was correct for the Assistant Registrar to have adopted a loss of future earnings approach as opposed to a loss of earnings capacity approach.
 Ms Ganesan submitted that the latter approach would have resulted in a figure of between $25,000 to $30,000 only.

 17     The reason for Ms Ganesan’s submission was that Mdm Tang could still carry on teaching as a tuition teacher, although not as a school teacher.
-Ms Ganesan relied primarily on the case of _Karuppiah Nirmala v Singapore Bus Services Ltd_ [2002] 3 SLR 415 where Judith Prakash J granted the plaintiff damages for loss of earning capacity rather than on a loss of future earnings basis even though the plaintiff was no longer able to work as a full-time editor.
+Ms Ganesan relied primarily on the case of _Karuppiah Nirmala v Singapore Bus Services Ltd_ <span class="citation">[2002] 3 SLR 415</span> where Judith Prakash J granted the plaintiff damages for loss of earning capacity rather than on a loss of future earnings basis even though the plaintiff was no longer able to work as a full-time editor.

 18     However, it seemed to me that the facts in that case were different from those before me because the plaintiff there had been a full-time editor for one and a half years only out of a total career period of 15 years.
 Since her accident, she had gone back to what she had been doing before her stint in editing.
 This is what Prakash J said, at p 422 H to 423 D: